axa-ch/web-toolkit/README.md

 ## Contributing

 Do not hesitate, we appreciate every contribution.
-Do not fear non-perfect Pull Requests, nobody is perfect.

 When contributing please stick to the following guides: